friedger/info_tokens/docs/what_are_tfts.md

 ## Decentralized, Neutral & Secure

-The ThreeFold Grid and ThreeFold Tokens are decentralized, neutral and secure.
+The ThreeFold Grid and ThreeFold Tokens are autonomous and decentralized making them neutral, energy efficient and secure.

 ![](/img/decentralized_neutral_secure-800.png)